aleesham/codecamp-notes/Exam1Review.md

 ## Debugging
 * Describe how to debug programs using print and comments:
-* Explain the three common error types: syntax error, runtime error, semantic error:
+* Explain the three common error types (in all of computer programming): syntax error, runtime error, semantic (logical) error
+    * Syntax: misusing :,0, or other symbols.
+    * Runtime: these errors occur when the code is running.
+Runtime errors generally happen when a user is using it.
+    * Semantic: forgetting something logically; there is no syntax error, but it gives the wrong answer.
+These errors are genearlly the hardest to find.
 * Give examples of each of the three common error types:
 * Explain some best practices to avoid errors and debugging:
-* Explain how each of the following errors may occur, with examples: `TypeError`, `ParseError`, `NameError`:
+* Explain how each of the following (Python) errors may occur, with examples: `TypeError`, `ParseError`, `NameError`:
+    * `TypeError`: mixing data types, such as adding a string and an int.
+This is usually a runtime error.
+    * `NameError`: have not defined a variable that your using, usually means that you misspelled it.
+This is closest to a syntax errors.

 ## Modules
 * Explain the keyword import and what it is used for:
-* Explain what a module is: a module is a file containing Python definitions and statements intended for us in other Python Programs
+* Explain what a module is: a module is a file or set of files containing Python definitions and statements that someone else wrote.
-* Explain the two steps needed to use a module: we need to import the module, and use the dot notation to use something inside the module.
-"In the module `name_of_module`, access the Python element called `object_in_module`."
+* Explain the two steps needed to use a module: You need to install the module onto your machine (this is only necessary once).
+We then need to import the module into our script.
+Note that we have to use the dot notation to use something inside the module.
 <!--- Ask about this --->
 * Explain the difference between a function that is part of module and a function that is part of Python (such as print):
 * List the three modules introduced in "Think Python" and describe what each might be used for: